Badge of Honor of the TUD

 v.l.n.r.
 Kanzler, Prof. Gianaurelio Cuniberti, Rektorin

-Prof. Dr. Gianaurelio Cuniberti has rendered outstanding services to the international reputation and visibility of TUD through his outstanding research and has made a formative contribution to its strategic development since his appointment in 2007.
+Prof. Dr. Gianaurelio Cuniberti has made an exceptional contribution to the international reputation and visibility of TUD through his outstanding research and has played a formative role in its strategic development since his appointment in 2007.
 He developed an international network of researchers in the field of materials science based at the TUD.
 This includes more than 26 alumni from his group who are now working as professors at top international universities, numerous international visiting researchers (including Humboldt Award winners) and visiting and Honorary Chairs in Europe, North America and Asia.
 In addition, Prof. Cuniberti is a driving force in the strategic development of TUD's interdisciplinary research landscape.
 The "Dresden Center for Computational Materials Science (DCMS)" and "Dresden Center for Intelligent Materials (DCIM)", which he founded, bring together outstanding researchers from the respective fields.
 He has made and continues to make significant contributions to the success of coordinated projects (CRC 1415, RTG 2868) and plays a central role in three of TUD's current EXC applications.
 He has rendered outstanding services to cooperation between Germany and Italy at a scientific, economic and social level.
 These achievements were recently honored by the Italian President with the Order of the Star of Italy, the second highest civilian award of the Italian Republic.

 GenderConceptGroup